23krishjain/credit-card-parser/README.md

 🧪 Sample Test Files

-Test the parser using PDFs in sample_statements/:
+Use the PDFs in the sample_statements/ folder to test the parser:

 amex_statement.pdf